episerver/Foundation-docs/Foundation.Cms/Page Types/Reset Password Page.md

 <img src="Screenshots/Reset%20Password%20Page%20-%20Forgot%20password.png?raw=true" alt="Forgot password link in the login area." width="50%"/>

-* It is not possible to add a Bookmarks Page as an editor; it is part of the My Account area.
+* It is not possible to add a Reset Password Page as an editor.

 ## Preview
 <img src="Screenshots/Reset%20Password%20Page%20-%20OPE.png?raw=true" alt="Preview of a Reset Password Page" width="100%"/>